maybebyte/anthesis/index.md

 # Welcome to anthes.is

-Maybe you already know how inviting and pleasant it can feel to interact with and learn about Unix-like environments.
-Or perhaps you're less familiar and at ease with them because you have yet to fully discover how comfortable they can be.
+Maybe you already know how inviting and pleasant it can feel to interact with and learn about Unix-like operating systems.
+Or perhaps you regard them with less familiarity and ease because you have yet to fully discover how comfortable and engaging they can be.
 In any case, remember that no matter how much you wander, you can always find your way back `/home`.

-Some other interests, tech-related and otherwise, can be found here as well.
-Feel free to continue down this page to see what captivates you.
+Some other subjects I find fascinating are here as well.
+Feel free to continue down this home page to see what captivates you.

 ## Some asides